 It all began with the PalmPilot 1000 and 5000, made by what was then 3Com's Palm Computing division.
 The PalmPilot debuted in 1996 with 128K of memory, a 16MHz DragonBall processor, the Palm OS 1.0, and a display with a resolution of 160 pixels by 160 pixels.

 Palm shipped 1 million Palm Pilots within 18 months, but the "Pilot" moniker was eventually dropped from the device's name for legal reasons after complaints from the Pilot pen company.

+The Palm m505 came with a color screen, while the cheaper m500 was a monochrome device.
 Because Palm announced the m500 and m505 well before the devices were available, demand for older units slowed and made worse an existing inventory problem.